Virtuant/katacoda-scenarios/ansible/02-ansible-first-playbook/step3.md

 </blockquote></pre>

->Note: This installation process take up to a minute, so please be patient.
+>Note: This installation process may take up to a minute, so please be patient.

 4\.
-Once you’ve saved this change, run the playbook again.
-Ansible should tell you that PHP was installed successfully:
+Once you’ve entered this change, run the playbook again.
+This time, Ansible should tell you that PHP has been installed successfully:

 `$ ansible-playbook -i 'localhost,' -c local playbook.yml`{{execute HOST1}}

+>Note: This installation process may take up to a minute, so please be patient.

 5\.
 You can add more steps to install Nginx and MySQL by adding more calls to the `apt` module saying that you expect `nginx` and `mysql-server-5.6` to be present.